James A. Garfield: Funeral, memorials and commemorations

 On May 19, 1890, Garfield's body was permanently interred, with great solemnity and fanfare, in a mausoleum in Lake View Cemetery.
 Attending the dedication ceremonies were former President Hayes, President Benjamin Harrison, and future president William McKinley.
-Garfield's Treasury Secretary, William Windom, also attended.
+Treasury Secretary William Windom also attended.
 Harrison said Garfield was always a "student and instructor" and that his life works and death would "continue to be instructive and inspiring incidents in American history".
 Three panels on the monument display Garfield as a teacher, Union major general, and orator; another shows him taking the presidential oath, and a fifth shows his body lying in state at the Capitol rotunda in Washington, D.C.

 Garfield's murder by a deranged office-seeker awakened public awareness of the need for civil service reform legislation.
 Senator George H. Pendleton, a Democrat from Ohio, launched a reform effort that resulted in the Pendleton Act in January 1883.
 This act reversed the "spoils system" where office seekers paid up or gave political service to obtain or keep federally appointed positions.
 Under the act, appointments were awarded on merit and competitive examination.
 To ensure the reform was implemented, Congress and Arthur established and funded the Civil Service Commission.
 The Pendleton Act, however, covered only 10% of federal government workers.
 For Arthur, previously known for having been a "veteran spoilsman", civil service reform became his most noteworthy achievement.

-A marble statue of Garfield by Charles Niehaus was added to the National Statuary Hall Collection in the Capitol in Washington D.C., a gift from the State of Ohio in 1886.
+A marble statue of Garfield by Charles Niehaus was added to the National Statuary Hall Collection in the Capitol in Washington, D.C., a gift from the State of Ohio in 1886.

 Garfield is honored with a life-size bronze sculpture inside the Cuyahoga County Soldiers' and Sailors' Monument in Cleveland, Ohio.

 On March 2, 2019, the National Park Service erected exhibit panels in Washington to mark the site of his assassination.

+The folk song "Mister Garfield," released as a single by Johnny Cash in 1965 but sometimes credited to Ramblin' Jack Elliott, is about Garfield's assassination.
+Garfield has been portrayed on screen by Francis Sayles in the 1939 film The Night Riders, by Van Johnson in the 1969 film The Price of Power, by Robert Wagner in the 2007 film Netherbeast Incorporated and by Michael Shannon in the 2025 miniseries Death by Lightning.